carlosportella16/my-chatbot/readme.md

 # my-chatboot

 ## Overview
-This project integrates OpenAI's GPT technology to create an interactive chatbot.
-As of the last update, the code is compatible with the latest version of ChatGPT, ensuring up-to-date interactions and features.
+This project I show how to integrate GPT-4 in a python project as a chatbot.
+I'll be implementing upload and files generations by prompt in the chatbot.

 ## Features
 - Interactive ChatGPT-based chatbot.